rocamdev/portfolio/sendgrid-php/CONTRIBUTING.md

 The interface to the Twilio SendGrid API.
 The subfolders are helpers.

-<a name="testing"></a>
 ## Testing

 All PRs require passing tests before the PR will be reviewed.

-All test files are in the [`/test/unit`](https://github.com/sendgrid/sendgrid-php/tree/master/test/unit) directory.

-For the purposes of contributing to this repo, please update or add relevant test files here(https://github.com/sendgrid/sendgrid-php/tree/master/test) file with tests as you modify the code.
+All test files are in the [`/test/unit`](test/unit) directory.
+For the purposes of contributing to this repo, please update or add relevant test files [here](test) with tests as you modify the code.

-To run the tests locally, please review [this documentation](https://github.com/sendgrid/sendgrid-php/tree/master/docker).

-<a name="style-guidelines-and-naming-conventions"></a>
+The integration tests require a Twilio SendGrid mock API in order to execute.
+We've simplified setting this up using Docker to run the tests.
+You will just need [Docker Desktop](https://docs.docker.com/get-docker/) and `make`.

+Once these are available, simply execute the Docker test target to run all tests: `make test-docker`.
+This command can also be used to open an interactive shell into the container where this library is installed.
+To start a *bash* shell for example, use this command: `command=bash make test-docker`.

 ## Style Guidelines & Naming Conventions

 Generally, we follow the style guidelines as suggested by the official language.
 However, we ask that you conform to the styles that already exist in the library.
 If you wish to deviate, please explain your reasoning.